-Since email marketing is closely related to payment and conversion, this is relevant for all email marketing experts.
+Since email marketing is closely related to payment and conversion, everything to do with check out and payment processing is relevant for email marketing experts.
 In this article I will give insights in the relation between payments and email marketing.

 Time your Newsletters for a big pay-day